Live Riverside County Listings

 Offer & Negotiate

 Foreclosure offers are reviewed by the lender's asset management team.
 Short sale offers require both seller and lender approval.
-Each institution has its own review procedures — Kiri manages the communication with both parties.
+Each institution has its own review procedures.

 5